-FOURTH WAVE FOUNDATION, in association with the Colombo Plan Drug Advisory (DAP), will host a Youth Forum alongside the Children Matter Forum to promote youth leadership in drug demand reduction by fostering youth engagement and youth-led initiatives.
-The Youth Forum will consist of youth participants aiming to influence and prevent drug abuse through peer-led intervention, which includes drug prevention education and examples of drug-free lifestyles.
-The forum will provide reliable information and will be an opportunity for the youth to interact with young people from different environments worldwide.
-We will witness youth networking for change through best practices and learning about substance abuse prevention and harm reduction innovations.
+FOURTH WAVE FOUNDATION, in association with the Colombo Plan Drug Advisory Programme (DAP), will host a Youth Forum alongside the Children Matter Forum to promote youth leadership in drug demand reduction by fostering youth-led engagements with their peers.
+The Youth Forum will consist of about 50 youth participants who will be trained in various substance use prevention topics such as science of addiction and prevention, the role of youth and how to influence prevention in their communities.
+They will also be equipped with knowledge and skills in prevention of substance use and misuse, and enhance leadership qualities and skills to lead substance use prevention programmes in their own communities.
+The forum will be an opportunity for the youth to interact with young people from different environments worldwide.
+We will witness youth networking for change through evidence-based practices and learning about substance use prevention.

 Youth from across Kerala will come together on the final day of the Forum as part of S.A.F.E.TY- Substance Abuse Free Environment Team Youth, to advocate for a drug-free childhood.